soasada/soasada.github.io/_posts/2020-06-30-how-to-migrate-mongodb-collections-with-spring-data-scenario-1.markdown

 ### Conclusion

-As you can see, it's pretty easy to do lazy migrations with Spring Data, as usual evolve a database is a pain in the neck and for each case the logic of the migration could be really complex, be aware of using it with caution and not for all use cases of migrations you could have, you could end with a lot of dead code.
+As you can see, it's pretty easy to do lazy migrations with Spring Data.
+Evolving a database is a pain in the neck and for each case the migration logic could be really complex, be aware of using it with caution and not for all your migration use cases, or you will end with a lot of dead code.

 You can see the complete working code here: [GitHub repository](https://github.com/soasada/migrate-mongodb-collections-spring-data)